andrewfishersb/SportsStats-Android/README.md

 |3.
 User can create see an overview of said player|
 |4.
 User can create a team|

-#Tomorrow Tasks
+#POSSIBLY Tomorrow Tasks
-* Finish recycler view for players on one team
+* double click vs single click
-* If done properly we should see all players in a grid layout maybe
+* start a game of only players for that team
 * Player detail page for now just have overall stats
 * a view all players section?
 * Take a photo?